Quansight/Quansight-website/apps/labs/posts/scipy-array-api.md

 and [the blog post: "A vision for extensibility to GPU & distributed support for SciPy, scikit-learn, scikit-image and beyond"](https://labs.quansight.org/blog/2021/11/pydata-extensibility-vision) by Ivan Yashchuk and Ralf Gommers.

-Due to these performance wishes, many different "array provider" libraries, such as CuPy and PyTorch, have been developed, with support for one or more of these hardware use-cases in mind.
+Due to these performance wishes, many different 'array provider' libraries, such as CuPy and PyTorch, have been developed, with support for one or more of these hardware use-cases in mind.
-However, due to the fact that "array consumer" libraries are typically built to be compatible with only one array provider library, many functions have been reimplemented in different consumer libraries, just to work with a different provider library.
+However, due to the fact that 'array consumer' libraries are typically built to be compatible with only one array provider library, many functions have been reimplemented in different consumer libraries, just to work with a different provider library.
 In extreme cases, this has led to efforts to reimplement entire consumer libraries,